timmattison/timmattison.github.io/source/_posts/2014-06-19-a-collection-of-software-testing-and-dependency-injection-videos-that-all-developers-should-watch.markdown

 * [Big Modular Java with Guice](http://www.youtube.com/watch?v=hBVJbzAagfs) - Discusses how to use Guice to write maintainable, large Java projects
 * [Java on Guice: Dependency Injection, the Java Way](http://www.youtube.com/watch?v=0iSB0L9avmg) - One of the earlier Guice talks that compares and contrasts using Guice with the non-DI way
+* [How to Write Clean, Testable Code](https://www.youtube.com/watch?v=XcT4yYu_TTs) - Discusses the Law of Demeter, and getting buried in setup code

 Have any other recommendations?
 Please post them in the comments below!